dsccommunity/DFSDsc/README.md

 * **RDCDisable**: Set to $true to disable remote differental compression on this connection.
 Optional.
 * **DomainName**: The AD domain the Replication Group connection should created in.
 Optional.

-### xDFSRepGroupFolder
+### xDFSReplicationGroupFolder
 This resource is used to configure DFS Replication Group folders.
 This is an optional resource, and only needs to be used if the folder Description, FilenameToExclude or DirectoryNameToExclude fields need to be set.
-In most cases just setting the Folders property in the xDFSRepGroup resource will be acceptable.
+In most cases just setting the Folders property in the xDFSReplicationGroup resource will be acceptable.

 #### Parameters
 * **GroupName**: The name of the Replication Group.
 Required.